I am now retired and I do not actively practice law. But many years of adversary litigation taught me:

 Talk to your lawyer First:

 Sometimes disputes are intractable, highly charged and complicated.
 We turn to law to resolve such disputes when we cannot resolve them for ourselves.
 The law is the primary instrument of government and as George Washington said: “Government is not reason, it is not eloquence — it is force!
 Like fire, it is a dangerous servant and a fearful master.”
 Yet the American passion for liberty has its context in sovereignty.
 The commands of the sovereign are its laws.
-My legal advice is always: obey the law and pay your taxes.
+My legal advice was always: obey the law and pay your taxes.

 That, however, is the beginning of the discussion.
 The reason you want to talk to a lawyer is so that the rest of the discussion can be, forever, privileged and confidential.
 Your disclosures and even admissions to your lawyer cannot be compelled into testimony.